At least 6 Palestinians are killed in latest fighting with Israel, Palestinian health officials say

 The deadly violence between Israel and the Palestinians over the last year and a half has surged to levels unseen in the West Bank in some two decades.
 Israel has stepped up its raids on Palestinian areas and Palestinian attacks against Israelis have been mounting.
 Tensions also appear to be spreading to Gaza.

-There was no immediate comment from the Israeli military about the raid in the Aqabat Jabr refugee camp near the Palestinian city of Jericho, which has emerged as one of the focal points of Israel’s raids.
+The Israeli military said Wednesday that troops opened fire toward a Palestinian who was throwing explosives at them while they were on an overnight arrest raid in the refugee camp of Aqabat Jabr.
+The camp, near the Palestinian city of Jericho, has emerged as one of the focal points of Israel’s raids.

 The Palestinian Health Ministry said Israeli forces killed 19-year-old Dhargham al-Akhras in the raid.

 The bloodshed in the Jenin camp hours earlier was the latest in that stronghold of Palestinian militants where the Israeli military often carries out deadly raids.
 In July, Israel launched its most intense operation in the West Bank in nearly two decades, leaving widespread destruction in the camp.